ucl-codec/cloud_infrastructure/README.md

 ### VPN server

+#### Create VPN server certificate
 You need to generate a development CA for the VPN and add the key, certificate and CA chain to the AWS Certificate Manager.
 You will need to reference the ARN of this certificate in the CDK codebase.
 You will need to use this CA to generate development VPN certificates.

 For more details: https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual

+#### Add ARN of VPN server certificate to parameter store

+Once you have added this certificate to the AWS Certificate Manager, you need to create a parameter which the CDK templates will use to identify the certificate.

+To do this, create a parameter in the AWS Parameter Store called `passian-fbm-vpn-server-cert-arn`.
+This should be a String, and the value should be the ARN (Amazon Resource Name) of the cerficiate.

 ---